 Hrithik-Deepika starrer 'Fighter' to be India's first aerial action film

 "'Fighter' is a dream project and I am glad to have someone with Ajit's vision to be partnering this with me.
-With this film we aim to put Indian films on the map for action-loving global theatrical audiences who crave for spectacle and the big screen experience," said director Anand.
+With this film we aim to put Indian films on the map for action-loving global theatrical audiences who crave for spectacle and the big screen experience," said director Anand about Viacom18 COO Ajit Andhare's participation in the project.

 The film will be produced by Viacom18 Studios, Mamta Anand, Ramon Chibb and Anku Pande.